Estyn report: Basic skills development failings in schools

-"We found that although nearly all schools have someone with overall responsibility for the development and implementation of skills, only a few schools successfully plan the progressive development of pupils' skills across the curriculum," she said.'Spot on'
+"We found that although nearly all schools have someone with overall responsibility for the development and implementation of skills, only a few schools successfully plan the progressive development of pupils' skills across the curriculum," she said.

 Instead, Estyn found that schools are placing the highest priority on schemes of work matching the national curriculum subjects they teach.

 Anna Brychan, director of the National Association of Headteachers Cymru said Estyn's assessment was "spot on".